Berberis morrisonensis: Distribution

 It is located in the high-altitude mountain area above 3,000 meters in Taiwan and is distributed in the Xueshan Range, Central Mountain Range, and Yushan Range.
 However, the Central Mountain Range still dominates.
-The deciduous shrubs distributed in the margins of high-altitude forests in Taiwan or in high-altitude forest borders belong to the neutral and slightly shade-loving species, which makes it the highest distributed species among the genus Berberis.
+The deciduous shrubs are distributed in the margins of high-altitude forests in Taiwan or in high-altitude forest borders.
+It is a slightly shade-loving species.